Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos

+There are two concepts involved: frame-to-frame and video-to-video correspondence.
+For each estimated leaf, we need to find one corresponding leaf in the labeled frame.
+Frame-to-frame correspondence aims to assign a unique leaf ID to each leaf in the frame so that the IDs are consistent with our labeled IDs.
+As mentioned before, the frame-to-frame correspondence may not be consistent in the whole video due to the tracking failures or more than one leaf IDs can be assigned to the same leaf in the video.
+Video-to-video correspondence aims to assign consistent and unique leaf ID to the same leaf in the entire video.

-We start with building frame-to-frame leaf correspondence, as shown in Algorithm~\ref{alg_match} and the red dotted box in Fig.~\ref{fig:performance}.
-To build the leaf correspondence of $N^e$ estimated leaves with $N^l$ labeled leaves, a $N^e\times N^l$ matrix $\bm{D}$ is computed, which records all tip-based errors of each estimated leaf tips $\hat{\bm{t}}_{1,2}$ with every labeled leaf tips $ \bm{t}_{1,2}$ normalized by labeled leaf length:
+We start by building frame-to-frame leaf correspondence, as in Algorithm~\ref{alg_match} and the red dotted box in Figure~\ref{fig:performance}.
+To build the leaf correspondence of $N^e$ estimated leaves with $N^l$ labeled leaves, a $N^e\times N^l$ matrix $\bm{D}$ is computed, which records all tip-based errors of each estimated leaf tips $\hat{\bm{t}}_{1,2}$ with every labeled tips $ \bm{t}_{1,2}$ normalized by the labeled leaf length:

-We build the leaf correspondence by finding $min(N^e, N^l)$ minimum errors in $\bm{D}$ that do not share columns or rows.
-It results in $min(N^e, N^l)$ leaf pairs and $f=|N^l-N^e|$ leaves without correspondence.
+We build the leaf correspondence by finding a number of $\mbox{min}(N^e, N^l)$ minimum errors in $\bm{D}$ that do not share columns or rows, which results in $\mbox{min}(N^e, N^l)$ leaf pairs and $f=|N^l-N^e|$ leaves without correspondence.
 Finally, it outputs the number of unmatched leaf $f$, $\bm{ER}$ recording tip-based errors and $\bm{ID}$ recording the leaf correspondence.
-This frame-to-frame correspondence is built on all $3$ frames and the results are added together in $\mathbb{ER}$ and $\bm{ID}$.
-We build the video-to-video leaf correspondence using the accumulated $\bm{ID}$. $\bm{e}_1$ and $\bm{e}_2$ are the tip-based errors of leaf pairs with frame-to-frame correspondence and video-to-video correspondence respectively.
-The difference of $\bm{e}_1$ and $\bm{e}_2$ is from estimated leaf $4$, while it is well aligned with labeled leaf $1$ in the third frame, but it does not have leaf correspondence if we consider all $3$ frames together.
+This frame-to-frame correspondence is built on all $3$ frames and the results are added into $\mathbb{ER}$ and $\bm{ID}$.
+We build the video-to-video leaf correspondence using the accumulated $\bm{ID}$. $\bm{e}_1$ and $\bm{e}_2$ are the tip-based errors of leaf pairs with frame-to-frame and video-to-video correspondence respectively.
+The difference of $\bm{e}_1$ and $\bm{e}_2$ is from estimated leaf $4$.
+While it is well aligned with labeled leaf $1$ in frame $3$, it does not have leaf correspondence in all $3$ frames together.